raimohanska/reactive-bacon/README.md

 Differences to reactive-banana:

 - No separate "build event network phase"
+- No Behavior/Discrete types.
+Just Observable (which is similar to Event in banana)
 - Easier to implement combinators
-- Lots of combinators included
+- More combinators included
+- Monad and Applicative instances for Observable

 Included instances of `Source`: